 All breeds have their PR challenges, but imagine walking down the street and people suddenly run out and hug your dog.
-Or if they play rough people say, “She’s like a real dog.”
+Or when your dog plays with another dog they exclaim, “She’s like a real dog.”
 People think all Poodles are girls.

 Poodles are real dogs.-All Poodle owners ever